dengxiaozhi/HTCN/README.md

 ## Performance

-The representation encoder of the proposed TNCC is ResNet34.
+The representation encoder of the proposed HTCN is ResNet34.

 |    Dataset    | NMI  | ACC  | ARI  |
 | :-----------: | :--: | :--: | :--: |